yuifan/pexus4_dalvik/vm/mterp/README.txt

 The commands are:

+  handler-style <computed-goto|jump-table|all-c>

+    Specify which style of interpreter to generate.
+In computed-goto, each handler is allocated a fixed region, allowing transitions to be done via table-start-address + (opcode * handler-size).
+With jump-table style, handlers may be of any length, and the generated table is an array of pointers to the handlers.
+The "all-c" style is for the portable interpreter (which is implemented completely in C).
+    [Note: all-c is distinct from an "allstubs" configuration.
+In both configurations, all handlers are the C versions, but the allstubs configuration uses the assembly outer loop and assembly stubs to transition to the handlers].
+This command is required, and must be the first command in the config file.

   handler-size <bytes>

-    Specify the size of the assembly region, in bytes.
+    Specify the size of the fixed region, in bytes.
 On most platforms this will need to be a power of 2.
+For jump-table and all-c implementations, this command is ignored.

   import <filename>

     The specified file is included immediately, in its entirety.
-No substitutions are performed.  ".c" and ".h" files are copied to the C output, ".S" files are copied to the asm output.
+No substitutions are performed.  ".cpp" and ".h" files are copied to the C output, ".S" files are copied to the asm output.

   asm-stub <filename>

-    The named file will be included whenever an assembly "stub" is needed.
-    Text substitution is performed on the opcode name.
+    The named file will be included whenever an assembly "stub" is needed to transfer control to a handler written in C.  Text substitution is performed on the opcode name.
+This command is not applicable to to "all-c" configurations.

+  asm-alt-stub <filename>

+    When present, this command will cause the generation of an alternate set of entry points (for computed-goto interpreters) or an alternate jump table (for jump-table interpreters).

   op-start <directory>